MostlyAdequate/mostly-adequate-guide/ch8.md

 // Exercise 3
 // ==========
-// Use safeProp and _.head to find the first initial of the user var safeProp = _.curry(function (x, o) { return Maybe.of(o[x]); });
+// Use safeProp and _.head to find the first initial of the user. var safeProp = _.curry(function (x, o) { return Maybe.of(o[x]); });

 var user = { id: 2, name: "Albert" };